larisqueiroz/Free_API/README.md

 # Free_API
-A restaurant menu with allergens API.
+A restaurant menu API with allergens.

 ## Description